How To Teach Your Child To Play Soccer – Ultimate Guide For Parents

 After spending an hour or 2 you will have a fair idea of how soccer is played and some basic rules of the game.

-You may feel a bit overwhelmed but that is understandable so do not worry about the advance stuff yet because things will fall into place as we go along.
+You may feel a bit overwhelmed but that is understandable so do not worry about the advanced stuff yet because things will fall into place as we go along.

 2. Basic Soccer Rules

-The rules for kids’ soccer are simplified and not as complicated as to what you see in adult soccer, so you can breathe a sigh of relief.
+The rules for kids’ soccer are simplified and not as complicated as what you see in adult soccer, so you can breathe a sigh of relief.

 Kids’ soccer rules are designed for learning the basics, safety, participation, and most of all, fun.
 Schools do have their own rules on how the sport should be administered such as age group, enrolment, size of the field, etc.

 We are not going to worry about the administration rules but we are going to concentrate on rules applied when the game is played.
 Young children below 2 years old do not need to be taught any soccer rules at all, just give them the ball to play with.

 When they get older then it is time you start introducing some basic rules into their game.